azharizkita/hexalts-anilist/README.md

 https://hexalts-anilist.vercel.app/

+## PWA support

+this app is PWA supported! you can save it directly into your homescreen/desktop.

 ## API limitations

 - pagination seems to always return maximum number of `5000 / page size` instead of the real maximum page.